davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

     TODO graphs of a function and its derivative

 When you take the derivative of a function, you get back another function.
-This derivative says something about the original function, but may look nothing like the original function at all.
+This derivative means something about the original function, but may look nothing like the original function at all.
 You can integrate the derivative to get back the original function.